AdamUllmann/AdamUllmann/README.md

 # `Hey, World!
 Adam here...`
+I am a full-time undergraduate Computer Science student and programmer who is interested in interdisciplinary projects relating to music, games, simulations, and productivity.

+I have worked as an assistant for both IT and Programming Instruction at CSU Chico.

+My Experienced Languages: C/C++, SQL, OCaml, ARM Assembly, OpenQASM, Python, and Bash.

+I currently have a few projects underway, and I'm excited to put them here soon.

 <!---
 AdamUllmann/AdamUllmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.